exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 ```

 In this case, the addition within the parentheses is performed first, and then the result is multiplied by 4, yielding `result = 20`.
+Note that whenever it is possible, the compiler will process calculations using values and constants to reduce the compiled code.
+In the example above, the compiled code is `move r0 20`, so no excess operation is done.

 # Structures